sonejostudios/CmdLib/README.md

 __Description:__

 CmdLib is a small library app for your favorite commands.
 The idea started because I was so tired to look up all the time for commands I already used once...
 With CmdLib, you can collect them all in one place, and you'll have them for the future.
-You can search your commands, put them in categories with names and descriptions, create command lists and even export them to bash scripts.
+You can search your commands, put them in categories with names and descriptions, create command lists and even export them to bash scripts!

 ![screenshot](https://github.com/sonejostudios/CmdLib/blob/master/CmdLib.png "CmdLib")